-The diagnosis of Brugada Syndrome (BrS) is based on symptoms, electrocardiogram (EKG) and family history.
-A diagnosis can be made based on EKG results and clinical history in approximately 75% of persons.
+The diagnosis of Brugada Syndrome (BrS) is based on symptoms, electrocardiogram (ECG) and family history.
+A diagnosis can be made based on ECG results and clinical history in approximately 75% of persons.
 Genetic testing can also be helpful to make a diagnosis of BrS.

-BrS is characterized by a specific pattern of EKG (ST segment elevation in leads V1-V3).
-This can be associated with right bundle branch block, a defect in the heart's conduction system that can also be seen on EKG.
-This pattern may be seen on resting EKG or may require an EKG while receiving a drug known as a sodium channel blocker.
+BrS is characterized by a specific pattern of ECG (ST segment elevation in leads V1-V3).
+This can be associated with right bundle branch block, a defect in the heart's conduction system that can also be seen on ECG.
+This pattern may be seen on resting ECG or may require an ECG while receiving a drug known as a sodium channel blocker.
 Symptoms of BrS can include arrhythmia or irregular heartbeats and fainting spells.
 These symptoms often occur at rest.
 Other triggers include high fever, large meals and excessive alcohol consumption.
 These BrS symptoms may be fatal if untreated.

-Brugada syndrome typically presents in males in their 30s or 40s and is the second cause of death in men from Southeast Asia under the age of 40 years.
+Brugada syndrome typically presents in males in their 30s or 40s and is the second most common cause of death in men from Southeast Asia under the age of 40 years.
 Implantable cardioverter defibrillators (ICDs) are the only therapy currently known to be effective in persons with BrS with syncope or cardiac arrest.
-Avoidance of certain medications is recommended for persons with Brugada syndrome, as well as particular attention during a febrile state as this can be a risk factor for syncope.
+Avoidance of certain medications is recommended for persons with Brugada syndrome, as well as particular attention during a febrile state as this can be a risk factor for syncope (Hickey and Elzomor 2018).

-At least sixteen genes are associated with Brugada syndrome.
-However, a recent study did not find a significant association between P/LP variants in genes other than SCN5A and arrhythmia in a European population and warns about interpretation of variants in such other genes (Le Scouarnec 2015).
 P/LP variants in the SCN5A gene are the most common genetic cause for Brugada syndrome (20-30%) and account for >75% of BrS genotype positive persons.
 Targeted testing of SCN5A can be useful among persons with clinical suspicion for BrS, according to HRS guidelines (2011).
-Genetic testing is not indicated among persons with an isolated type 2 or 3 Brugada pattern on EKG.
+Genetic testing is not indicated among persons with an isolated type 2 or 3 Brugada pattern on ECG (Musunuru et al. 2020).
+In 2019 ClinGen evaluated 21 reported causative genes for Brugada syndrome and found the only gene with definitive evidence as causal for this condition was SCN5A (Hosseini et al. 2018; Musunuru et al. 2020).
 In most cases, the primary value of genetic testing for Brugada syndrome is to benefit at-risk family members.